nessita/blogposts/choices-no-migrations/choices-no-migrations.md

-I've been spending a few hours going through some investigation and trial-and-error to come up with a way to have my Django model define a `CharField` with choices taken from a settings value, and avoid migrations being generated every time the settings change.
+I've been spending a non trivial amount of time going through some investigation and trial-and-error attempts to come up with a way to have my Django model define a `CharField` with choices taken from a settings value, and avoid migrations being generated every time the settings change.

 Since this task proved to be more challenging than what I anticipated, I decided to write my first blogpost ever.